waterbycounty

 What's happening with rivers in Orleans County right now?

-Orleans County's primary USGS streamgage on the BARTON RIVER is currently reading 360 cubic feet per second — 137% of the long-term mean of 262.77 cfs.
+Orleans County's primary USGS streamgage on the BARTON RIVER has a pipeline snapshot of 360 cubic feet per second — 137% of the long-term mean of 262.77 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Orleans County water compare to the Vermont average?